What is an ecolawn?

 - Clover – nitrogen fixation, drought tolerant, green in summer

-Some mixes include other flowering broadleaves plants such as English daisy, Roman chamomile, or alyssum.
+Some mixes include other flowering broadleaves plants such as micro clover, English daisy, Roman chamomile, or alyssum.